 Rolling acceptance program.
 Fellowship positions will start once accepted into the program and all licensing and immigration requirements met.
 Duration of the fellowship is 12 months.

-The remuneration for Fellows is linked to the PAR-BC PGY 6 level.
+The remuneration for Fellows is linked to the Resident Doctors of BC Postgraduate Year 6 rate.
 This position is not part of a union and not covered by a collective agreement.
 During your Fellowship, you will be assigned at to one of 4 affiliated teaching hospitals of the University of British Columbia (i.e. St. Paul’s Hospital, Royal Columbian Hospital, Kelowna General Hospital, Surrey Memorial Hospital).

 There is no additional remuneration for On‐Call assignments.
 Medical, Dental and Extended Health coverage is provided by the employer.
 The Canadian Medical Protective Association, College of Physicians and Surgeons, and University registration fees will be paid for by the Fellow.
 In addition, the Fellow will be responsible for all other expenses including parking, accommodation, meals, etc.